 Having been called out and cleansed, God then breaks us down and restructures us with the sword of His Word.
 We hear Scripture readings from the Old Testament, from the New Testament epistles, and we stand for a reading from the Gospels to honor Christ's special presence among us.
 During the sermon, God's Word is preached and applied to our lives.

 God calls us next to feast at His table as He feeds us with true food and true drink, the body and blood of His Son Jesus Christ.
 In the Eucharist (which simply means "thanksgiving") we receive by the Spirit the nourishment of Jesus' body and blood, and, as Augustine put it, in this meal we become what we receive as we are formed together as the body of Christ.

 God gives us, His people, the gifts of fellowship in His presence, forgiveness of sin, the light of the Word, and the body and blood of His Son.
 We are, finally, sent our into the world to share those gifts with our neighbors, co-workers, families, and the nations as we obey Jesus' Great Commission to take the gospel to all nations, baptizing them and teaching all He commanded.

-Communion at Providence: In keeping with the historic practice of the Christian Church we partake of communion every Sunday.
+Communion at Providence: In keeping with the historic practice of the Christian Church we celebrate the Eucharist every Sunday.
 We invite all baptized individuals physically able to eat and drink, regardless of age or mental capacity, and not censured from the table by church discipline, to partake of Communion with us.
 Communicants are welcome to drink from the common cup, or take an individual cup.
 Communicants eat the bread and drink the cup as they are passed.